jramshur/Code-Snippets/python/Check VPN Status.md

 ## Requirements

+- Choose a host that is only accessable when connectced to VPN.
 - Python 3.x
 - `subprocess` module (comes with Python standard library)
 - `platform` module (comes with Python standard library)